Bloom Plugin Review: A Superb Email-Optin Form Plugin from Elegant Themes…

 Form Display Settings

-Depending on the type of form you’ve chosen, you’ll have different options for how it’s displayed.
-For the popup type, you can set the load-in animation from a range of options.
+Depending on the type of form you choose, you’ll have different options for how it’s displayed.
+For the pop-up type, you can set a load-in animation from a range of options.
 Other settings include the time delay before the form is shown, choosing the triggers for displaying the form, and whether to hide the form on mobile devices.

-From this screen, you can also define the actual posts and pages of your website the form is displayed on, while a new feature lets you redirect users to a custom URL once they’ve submitted their details.
+From this screen, you can also define the posts and pages the form is displayed on, while a new feature lets you redirect users to a custom URL once they’ve submitted their details.

 Once you’ve finished with the display settings, your form will be shown on your website in accordance with your configuration.